Georg Carl von Döbeln: Military career

 As a lieutenant, Döbeln took part in Gustav III's Russian War and was shot in the forehead at the Battle of Porrassalmi.
 The wound did not heal properly and he was forced to wear a black silken bandanna for the rest of his life.
 During the operation he stayed awake and wrote about it while looking at the whole process with the help of a mirror.

+Before returning to Sweden for the Russian War of 1788–1790, von Döbeln had served with French forces in India.
+At the bloody Battle of Cuddalore in 1783 he distinguished himself by his boldness, and also served as an engineering officer — a role in which he showed considerable versatility.
+When his regiment returned to France in 1784 he had been promoted to captain and become the regimental adjutant.

 He then rapidly advanced to colonel and took part in the Finnish War.
 On 13 September 1808, he led the Swedish troops in the Battle of Jutas.
 For this, he would become legendary as the main hero of the war.
 His reputation was further enhanced when Johan Ludvig Runeberg wrote his epic Döbeln at Jutas in the Finnish National Poem Fänrik Ståls Sägner (in Swedish).

+During his convalescence after the Battle of Jutas, von Döbeln presented to Commander-in-Chief Wilhelm Mauritz Klingspor an ambitious plan for the reconquest of Finland.
+According to the plan, the main army should halt its northward retreat and instead march south, bypass the pursuing Russian forces without engaging them, and advance on Hämeenlinna (Tavastehus), where it could unite with reinforcements from Sweden and drive the enemy from the country.
+Von Döbeln argued that such a bold and surprising move was the only way to retake Finland, and that if it failed the situation could be no worse than it already was.
+Klingspor considered the plan too risky and it was never attempted.

 He successfully led the Swedish retreat from the Åland islands over the frozen Baltic Sea.
 Having re-organized his troops, he engaged Russian forces which ultimately stopped a planned attack on the Swedish capital, Stockholm.